ridulfo/BrainfuckLLVM/README.md

 The program should print `www.nicolo.io`.

 **Currently only supported on Darwin ARM64 systems.
-That is, if you are running OSX on an apple silicon chip, can run it!**
+That is, if you are running OSX on an apple silicon chip, you can run it!**